Millennialism: Islam

-The Prophet Muhammad has stated that a man from his Household will come and rid the world of all injustice and tyranny.
+According to a hadith, the Prophet Muhammad has stated that a man from his Household will come and rid the world of all injustice and tyranny.
 He will be known as the Mahdi.

-Muslims also believe that Jesus will come alongside the Mahdi and will fight together with him against oppression and injustice, where the Mahdi will rule for a period of time before the Day of Judgement.
 The Mahdi is noted in the Sunni books, Sunan Abi Dawud 4285, Sunan Ibn Majah 4083, and Sahih Muslim 2913.
+Muslims, who believe in hadith, also believe that Jesus will come alongside the Mahdi and will fight together with him against oppression and injustice, where the Mahdi will rule for a period of time before the Day of Judgement.

 Shia and Sunni Muslims differ on who exactly the Mahdi is.
 While they both agree that he will come alongside Jesus to save mankind from injustice and oppression; Sunnis believe he is yet to be born, while Shias believe that he is currently alive and in occultation.

 Baha'i Faith

 Bahá'u'lláh mentioned in the Kitáb-i-Íqán that God will renew the "City of God" about every thousand years, and specifically mentioned that a new Manifestation of God would not appear within 1,000 years (1852–2852 CE) of Bahá'u'lláh's Dispensation, but that the authority of Bahá'u'lláh's message could last up to 500,000 years.

 Further reading: William P. Collins (2025).
 Millennialism, Millerites, and Prophecy in Bahá’í Discourse.
 Routledge.